 - Step 3: Arrange the Food: Place the food pieces on a baking sheet lined with parchment paper.

-- Step 4: Dehydrate: Set your oven to the lowest temperature setting, ideally no more than 200°F (93°C).
+- Step 4: Dehydrate: Set your oven to the lowest temperature, ideally no more than 200°F (93°C).
 Prop the door slightly open to allow moisture to escape.
 The drying process can take several hours.

 - Step 5: Cool and Store: Allow the dried food to cool before packing it into airtight containers.
 Store in a cool, dark place.

-- Air Drying: This is a simple method that works well for herbs and hot peppers.
+Air Drying: This simple method works well for herbs and hot peppers.

 - Step 1: Preparation: Wash the herbs or peppers and pat them dry.